Back

 Why are so many seats empty at Wimbledon?

 With the huge demand for tickets, empty seats are often due to people with corporate tickets choosing which matches to watch.
-Some fans may also buy tickets in advance but then be unable to attend or decide not to watch all the games.
+Some fans may also buy tickets in advance but then be unable to attend total games or decide not to watch all the games.

 What is the best option to bet in tennis?

 It depends on your knowledge of the sport and how much research you want to carry out.
-Choosing a favourite as the overall winner is a popular wager for someone who doesn’t want to commit too much time to this, while there are many other options you’ll find online.
+Choosing a favourite as the overall winner is a popular wager for someone who doesn’t want to commit too much time prize money to this, while there are many other options you’ll find online.

 Who is the favourite to win Wimbledon?